Nellalink/org-workflow-sop-template/README.md

     - Body: "Implemented login, registration, and logout functionality using OAuth."
 2. `fix: resolve null pointer exception in OrderService`
     - Body: "Added null checks to avoid crashes when order ID is invalid."
+    -

+---

+### Standard Operating Procedure (SOP) for Deployment

+**Purpose:**
+This document outlines the process and timeline for code-level and production-level deployments to ensure smooth and efficient releases with minimal disruptions.

+---

+### 1. **Code-Level Deployment (Branch Merging to Main)**

+**Objective:**
+Merge code from feature branches to the main branch to keep the main branch up to date and ready for production deployment.

+**Deployment Days:**

+- **Monday (Recommended):**
+  The ideal day to perform code merging.
+This ensures the week starts with the latest changes and allows time to resolve any issues before the end of the week.

+- **Tuesday (If Monday’s Merge Fails):**
+  If merging didn’t happen on Monday due to any unforeseen reason, Tuesday is the second-best option to complete the task.
+Any delays beyond Tuesday could impact the week’s work.

+- **Wednesday (Late Deployment):**
+  Merging on Wednesday is considered late and should be avoided if possible.
+Delays can cause a backlog in tasks and result in fewer available days to address any arising issues.

+- **Thursday (Not Recommended, Except for Critical Reasons):**
+  Avoid merging on Thursday unless there is a critical update that must be applied.
+Any issues arising from Thursday merges may not be addressed before the weekend, risking weekend downtime.

+- **Friday (No Deployment):**
+  No code-level deployment should be done on Fridays.
+Developers typically leave earlier for the weekend, and any deployment issues could lead to prolonged downtimes.
+Reserve Fridays for planning or fixing minor bugs if needed.

+**Developer Standby:**
+During the deployment process, **all developers** are expected to remain on standby until the process is successfully completed.
+Developers should be ready to troubleshoot and address any issues that arise during the deployment.

+---

+### 2. **Production Level Deployment**

+**Objective:**
+Deploy code to live servers, ensuring the system is up and running smoothly for end users.
+This also involves handling critical bugs or urgent fixes that need to be deployed immediately.

+**Deployment Process:**

+- **Not Done by Developers:**
+  Production-level deployment is **not performed by developers** directly.
+Instead, this responsibility is handled by the designated team, typically the **DevOps team** or a similar group with the necessary access and expertise to deploy to live servers.

+- **Critical or Urgent Fixes:**
+  In the case of critical bugs or urgent issues affecting the live system, the DevOps team is notified immediately, and the deployment is prioritized.
+This may happen outside of regular deployment schedules but requires careful coordination with the development team to ensure that the fix is correctly implemented.

+---

+### General Guidelines for Deployment:

+1. **Communication:**
+   Always inform the team about the scheduled deployment days, especially if there are any changes.
+Clear communication helps ensure that everyone is on the same page.

+2. **Backups:**
+   Before initiating any deployment, ensure that proper backups of databases and key services are in place.
+This is crucial for recovery if anything goes wrong during the deployment.

+3. **Testing:**
+   Code should be thoroughly tested in staging or pre-production environments before being merged or deployed to production.
+Any known issues should be resolved in advance to avoid unnecessary delays.

+4. **Post-Deployment Monitoring:**
+   Once the deployment is completed, ensure that the system is monitored closely for any errors or issues that might arise.
+Developers should be on standby for any hotfixes or adjustments needed.

+---

+By following this SOP, we ensure that code deployments are done in a structured, organized, and efficient manner, minimizing risks and maximizing team productivity.